 Below is an excellent video that explains the differences in farming between these two essential oil giants:

 So by owning and operating their own farms, Young Living should be able to attain much higher quality control standards, right?

 Well, a quick search on Amazon.com for “Young Living” shows a majority of their products do have 4 and 5-star reviews.

 But not so fast:

 Then in 2017, Young Living was fined $760,000 by the U.S. Justice Department after being found guilty of violating the Lacey Act for illegally trafficking rosewood and spikenard oil — both on the endangered species list.

-In response, Young Living tightened up their “commitment to compliance” as explained in the company video below:
+The company also tightened up their “commitment to compliance” as explained in the video below: